About the Courses

 This course is based on Ecological Forecasting by Michael Dietze.
 This book is usually available for download as an ebook from university libraries.

 Instructors include OMNI-RÉUNIS members:

 - – Dr. Julien Arino, University of Manitoba

 - – Dr. Amy Greer, University of Guelph

 - – Dr. James Watmough, University of New Brunswick

-The summer school is funded by AARMS and is also supported by Mathematics for Public Health, the Canadian Network for Modelling Infectious Diseases, the One Health Modelling Network for Emerging Infections, Memorial University, and the Canadian Centre for Disease Modelling.
+The summer school is supported by the Atlantic Association for Research in the Mathematical Sciences, Mathematics for Public Health, the Canadian Network for Modelling Infectious Diseases, the One Health Modelling Network for Emerging Infections, Memorial University, and the Canadian Centre for Disease Modelling.